rpoliselit/python-for-dummies/README.md

 # python-for-dummies
-100 python codes for tranning and learning
+More than 100 python codes for tranning and learning.